 Things You'll Need

-Choose a flat surface for the village.
+Choose a flat surface for the Christmas village display.
 It should be out of the way where the items will not get knocked over but also where you and your guests can see it.
 There should be enough space to put out all the buildings and accessories without having everything lumped together.

 Make a plan for the layout of your village.
 Decide which items, such as certain buildings, you want more elevated than others.
 The plan can be useful when choosing the boxes for the platform.

 Decide on a base platform.
 You can put the Christmas village directly on the flat surface or you can put it on top of a secondary flat surface that you can move – for example, a flattened piece of cardboard or a large flat tray.
 This is useful if you want to rotate your village or want a little extra stability.

 Choose cardboard boxes.
 You can use ones that are small, such as ones from toothpaste, to ones that are medium-sized.
 Use thin cardboard boxes for small items in the village you want elevated, such as trees or light posts.
 Larger, sturdier boxes can be used for heavier and more fragile items such as the buildings.

 Cut various sized cardboard boxes.
 Trim the flaps off or fold them in and leave them intact.
 For the longer boxes, such as toothpaste boxes, cut the end off and place the cut end down so the accessory sits on the sturdy sealed side.

 Put the boxes together using double-sided tape.
 They are easy to stick together into one grouping.
 Put double-sided tape on the tops of the boxes as well so the cotton covering sticks to the boxes and does not slide around.
 Place them in the formation that you want the village base to have.